javascript-tutorial/fa.javascript.info/2-ui/4-forms-controls/4-forms-submit/article.md

-# Forms: event and method submit
+# Forms: event و method submit

 The `submit` event triggers when the form is submitted, it is usually used to validate the form before sending it to the server or to abort the submission and process it in JavaScript.